garlic-flavor/DMDScript/README.md

     + [x] The first compile.
     + [x] Run a script marked with 'module' as module.
     + [x] Run a script with strict mode.
     + [ ] Implement very useful functionalities.
 * [ ] Read the specification again.
 (0/586)
 * [ ] Make pull requests?(0/???)

 ### next to do
-implement strict mode.
+implement $262 object.

 ### failed tests.
 * ..\test262\test\annexB\language\comments\multi-line-html-close.js on non strict mode.